Meet the Chief and Command Staff

 Support Services Assistant Chief

-Romeo Gervais has served as the current Assistant Chief of Support Services for the Boise Fire Department since 2021.
+Romeo Gervais has served as the Assistant Chief of Support Services for the Boise Fire Department since 2021.
 As the Support Services Assistant Chief, he leads the Fire Prevention, Logistics, and Wildfire Divisions.
 Prior to his current role, he served as the Deputy Chief - Fire Marshal for the department for nearly 10 years.

 Chief Gervais started his fire service career in 1992 as a volunteer firefighter with the Hope Valley-Wyoming Fire District in Rhode Island.
-This led him to study Fire Protection Engineering at Worcester Polytechnic Institute where he received his Master of Science Degree.
+This led him to study Fire Protection Engineering at Worcester Polytechnic Institute, where he received his Master of Science Degree.
 During his schooling, he served as a Student Firefighter for the Auburn Fire Department.
-Following graduation, he worked as a fire protection engineer with Gage-Babcock and Associates while continuing to volunteer as a firefighter.
+Following graduation, he worked as a fire protection engineer with Gage-Babcock and Associates, while continuing to volunteer as a firefighter.
 In 2001, he became the Deputy Fire Marshal for the Loveland Fire & Rescue Authority in Loveland, Colorado, and held that role until 2011.

 Headshot of Kelsie Carnosso